Provide a summary of the book of Hebrews. Include the main themes, important figures, and its significance in the Bible.

 Important Figures:

-- Jesus Christ - Central figure, portrayed as the Son of God and High Priest.
+- Jesus Christ: Central figure, depicted as the Son of God, high priest, and the ultimate sacrifice.

 Significance in the Bible: